BYU Combined Choirs and Orchestra

 10. Wieder etwas zurückhaltend

 Digital editing and mastering by Troy Sales

-Tantara Records is an enterprise center in the School of Music at Brigham Young University, and part of the College of Fine Arts and Communications.
+Tantara Records is part of BYU Music Group, an enterprise center in the School of Music at Brigham Young University, and part of the College of Fine Arts and Communications.